mike99mac/zlma/README.md

 # Preparing for installation

 The script ``instzlma`` is included for easier installation.
-There is some preparation before it can be run.
+There are prerequisites as follow.

 This code has been tested on Debian-based (Ubuntu server 22.04) and RHEL-based (AlmaLinux 9.4) distros, both zLinux (s390x architecture).
 When there are differences, separate steps are given for each.